This blog may contain affiliate links. Read our disclosure policy for more info.

 La Albariña – $$$

 The staff speaks both English and Spanish, and the hotel has its own water sports facilities so that you can get out and enjoy the lake directly from your hotel.
 Other amenities include beautiful gardens, workout facilities, Wi-Fi, a restaurant, a bar, and a complimentary breakfast.
-Prices for a suite are around $250 a night.
+Prices for a suite are around $400 USD a night, although I’ve found even better deals on Booking.com.

 Thanks for reading!